 You can find all levels of difficulty when hiking in Oahu.
 You can hike the famous Diamond Head Crater with your entire family (including your kids) or you can do the more challenging hikes like Koko Head.

 Trust me, you will be impressed regardless of whichever hike you choose.
 Also, make sure you check out the Lanikai pillbox hike.
 You will thank me later.
-It’s an easy hike and one of the top hikes in Oahu.
+It’s an intermediate hike and one of the top hikes in Oahu.